3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Observations of Starlight Polarization

 Figure \ref{fig:PK_NH2} illustrates the change in the observed polarization efficiency $P_{\rm K}/N_{\rm H}$ with respect to the local column density $N_{\rm H_2}$ in four sub-regions.
 The mean column density $\langle N_{\rm H_2}\rangle$, the mean polarization degree $\langle P_{\rm K} \rangle$ and the mean polarization efficiency $\langle P_{\rm K}/N_{\rm H} \rangle$ in each sub-region are summarized in Table \ref{tab:PK_NH2}.
 The observed data mainly resolve the POS B-fields in the outer regions up to $N_{\rm H_2} \sim 2 \times 10^{22}\,\cm^{-2}$.
-The power-law fit with $P_{\rm K}/N_{\rm H} \varpropto N_{\rm H_2}^{-\alpha}$ was applied to fit the running mean of the polarization data, with the slope $\alpha$ ranging from 0 to 1.
-This slope characterizes the effectiveness of grain alignment: the slope $\alpha = 1$ corresponds to the complete loss of grain alignment, while the shallower $\alpha < 1$ shows the efficient alignment induced by RATs, and $\alpha = 0.5$ corresponds to the uniform alignment (see \citealt{Whittet2008}; \citealt{Hoang2021}; \citealt{Pattle2019}).
-In general, the lowest-density Region A tends to have the efficient grain alignment with respect to B-fields, with the shallowest slope of $\alpha \sim 0.5$ and the highest mean polarization $\sim 1.3 \times 10^{-22}\,\%\,\rm cm^{-2}$.
-Toward denser filamentary regions (Regions B, C, and D), the slope is steeper to $\alpha > 0.7$ and the polarization efficiency is lower due to the loss of grain alignment owing to increasing gas randomization.
-In particular, for Region C, the observed data show a slope much larger than 1 with $\alpha \sim 1.6$.
+The running mean, weighted with the measurement uncertainty $\delta P_K/N_{H}$, is applied to demonstrate the local variations in the observed data (solid color lines).
+A power-law fit with $P_{\rm K}/N_{\rm H} \varpropto N_{\rm H_2}^{-\alpha}$ is applied (dashed color lines) to fit the weighted-running mean of the data for all sub-regions, with the slope $\alpha$ ranging from 0 to 1 along with its uncertainty.
+This slope characterizes the effectiveness of grain alignment: $\alpha = 1$ corresponds to a complete loss of grain alignment, while shallower $\alpha < 1$ shows the efficient alignment induced by RATs (see \citealt{Whittet2008}; \citealt{Hoang2021}).
+The lowest-density Region A tends to have the slope of $\alpha \sim 0.84$ and the highest mean polarization $\sim 1.28 \times 10^{-22}\,\%\,\rm cm^{-2}$.
+Region B has the shallowest slope ($\alpha \sim 0.3$); however, the data are highly scattered that causes the power-law fit to be less robust (i.e., having highest fitted slope uncertainty $\delta\alpha \gg \alpha$).
+This could be associated with the significant variations in 3D B-fields (i.e., 3D inclination angles and magnetic turbulence) across this filamentary region.
+Toward denser filamentary regions (Regions C and D), the fitted slope is steeper with $\alpha > 0.8$ and the polarization efficiency is lower due to the grain alignment loss owing to increasing gas randomization and strong B-field tangling.
+In particular, for Region C, the observed data show a slope much larger than 1 with $\alpha \sim 1.7$.
 The much steeper slope in this region could be explained by the effect of the inclined B-fields with respect to the LOS.